mjmassicotte/Latin-101/hw9.md

 When they saw that the guards of the gates had been killed, the Trojans understood that the Achaean leaders had been hidden in the horse.
   Cum
+The trojans understood = main clause, indicative verb that... ; indirect statement when they saw: subjunctive verb